-Phenomenon Remedy Rhythm The rhythm does not start.
+Dhamamanan Remedy Rhythm he rhythm does not start.
 The RHYTHM VOLUME sliding controller is set to OFF.
 Set the volume to an appropriate level.
 The DRUMS volume is set to the minimum level.
 Use the balance buttons to set the DRUMS volume to an appropriate level.
 A rhythm in COMPOSER MEMORY with no stored pattern was selected.
 Select a different rhythm.
 The PLAY button in the SEQUENCER section is on.
 When you are not playing back the SEQUENCER performance, turn off the PLAY button.
 CLOCK is set to MIDI.
 Set CLOCK to INTERNAL.
 (Refer to page 100.)
 The rhythm does not work when the GENERAL MIDI mode is set to ON.
 Turn the GENERAL MIDI status off to return the instrument to its normal operation.
 (Refer to page 101.)
-AUTO PLAY CHORD accompaniment.
+AUTO PLAY CHORD No sound is produced for the automatic accompaniment.
+No sound is produced for the automat accompaniment, or only the sounds of somparts are produced.
+Storage is not possible.
 The RHYTHM VOLUME sliding controller is set to OFF.
 Set the volume to an appropriate level.
 A rhythm in COMPOSER MEMORY with no stored pattern was selected.
 Select a different rhythm.
-An ACCOMP part does not sound if its A Storage is not possible. the ACCOMP 1, 2 and 3 volumes to appropriate levels.
+An ACCOMP part does not sound if its corresponding volume is set to the minimum level.
+Use the respective balance buttons to set the ACCOMP 1, 2 and 3 volumes to appropriate levels.
 The remaining memory capacity of the SEQUENCER is 0.
-Follow the SONG CLEAR or TRACK CLEAR procedure to erase the memory.
-(Refer to page 63.)
-SEQUENCER Multi-track storage is not possible. •The playback track has been selected, but the START/STOP button has not been pressed.
-On the recording display, the track marked with a horizontal bar in the REC row is the track which is ready for recording; a track marked with a horizontal bar in the PLAY row is a track which is ready for playback.
-To record one track while listening to another (playback) track, press the START/STOP button to begin playback.
-The playback measure indication is different from when the performance was recorded. • The number of measures corresponds to the time signature of the rhythm selected at the start of recording.
-To change the rhythm in the middle of the song, record the rhythm change in the RHYTHM part.
+Follow the SONG CLEAR or TRACK CLEAR procedure to erase the memory (Refer to page 63.)
+SEQUENCER Multi-track storage is not possible.
+The playback measure indication is diffe from when the performance was recorded The playback track has been selected, but the START/STOP button has not been pressed.
+Of the recording display, the track marked with horizontal bar in the REC row is the track which is ready for recording; a track marked with horizontal bar in the PLAY row is a track which is ready for playback.
+To record one track which listening to another (playback) track, press the START/STOP button to begin playback.
+The number of measures corresponds to the time signature of the rhythm selected at the start recording.
+To change the rhythm in the midd of the song, record the rhythm change in the RHYTHM part.
 (Refer to page 61.)